His readings of A Christmas Carol gave Boston just the push it needed to embrace Christmas -- finally.

 The crowds that greeted Charles Dickens in Boston on Nov.
 19, 1867 suggested the city was ready for a message of Christmas hope and cheer.

-His American publishers, William Ticknor and James Fields, persuaded him to return for a two-year reading tour of A Christmas Carol and other stories.
+His American publishers, William Ticknor and James Fields, had persuaded him to return for a two-year reading tour of A Christmas Carol and other stories.

 Charles Dickens made Boston his home away from home during his stay in America.